Mayan languages: Yucatecan branch

-Yucatec Maya (known simply as "Maya" to its speakers) is the most commonly spoken Mayan language in Mexico.
+Yucatec Maya (known simply as "Maya" to its speakers) is the second-most commonly spoken Mayan language.
 It is currently spoken by approximately 800,000 people, the vast majority of whom are to be found on the Yucatán Peninsula.
 It remains common in Yucatán and in the adjacent states of Quintana Roo and Campeche.
+Yucatec Maya people also live in Northern Belize.

 The other three Yucatecan languages are Mopan, spoken by around 10,000 speakers primarily in Belize; Itzaʼ, an extinct or moribund language from Guatemala's Petén Basin; and Lacandón or Lakantum, also severely endangered with about 1,000 speakers in a few villages on the outskirts of the Selva Lacandona, in Chiapas.

 Huastecan branch

 Wastek (also spelled Huastec and Huaxtec) is spoken in the Mexican states of Veracruz and San Luis Potosí by around 110,000 people.
 It is the most divergent of modern Mayan languages.
 Chicomuceltec was a language related to Wastek and spoken in Chiapas that became extinct some time before 1982.